-Are you trying to engage a specific segment of your members or prospective members?
-Is this event to drive awareness of your association?
+Are you trying to engage a specific segment of your alumni community?
+Is this event to drive awareness of the value of staying in touch with your institution?
 Finding the purpose of your event is key to setting yourself up for success, and will ensure that you can report back to your stakeholders clearly and with great results.
-Make sure that you can share a great reason to attend with your invitees - it might be to drive awareness of the kind of help and advice that is offered by your trade association, or to network with other members.
+Make sure that you can share a great reason to attend with your invitees - it might be to drive awareness of the kind of help and advice that is offered by your organization, or to network with other graduates.